What’s the Difference Between a Car’s Registration and Title?

 What Are the Different Title Types?

-There are a few different types of titles, and they indicate the state of your car.
-A clean title indicates that your car has not been in any major accidents or otherwise sustained major damage.
+There are a few different types of titles that indicate your car’s state.
+A clean title indicates that your car has not been in major accidents or sustained major damage.
 A salvage title indicates that the vehicle is damaged to the point that it is considered a total loss and cannot be safely driven unless it is repaired.
 Insurance companies will not cover cars with salvage titles.
 A rebuilt title indicates that the car has been totaled in the past and has been reconstructed.
 It is very difficult to get insurance with a rebuilt title, but you may be able to get liability coverage.

 What Happens If I Don’t Register My Car?